Difference between localDb, SQL Server CE and SQL Server Express

-- It can be used for learning, training and to run relatively small production database (with less than 10GB of data).
+It can be used for learning, training and running a relatively small production database (with less than 10GB of data).

 Why was there a need to introduce LocalDb?

-- As SQL Server product matured more complexity got introduced.
+As SQL Server products matured more complexity got introduced.

-The challenge is most visible in installation and configuration of SQL Express.
+The challenge is most visible in the installation and configuration of SQL Express.

-- It is a dedicated version of SQL Express for developers - LocalDB that delivers the simplicity and yet is compatible with other editions of SQL Server at the API level.
+It is a dedicated version of SQL Express for developers - LocalDB that delivers simplicity and yet is compatible with other editions of SQL Server at the API level.